NYCPlanning/cpdocs/docs/facdb.md

 Within each of these domains, each record is further categorized into a set of facility groups, subgroups, and types that are intended to make the data easy to navigate and more useful for specific planning purposes.
 Facility types and names appear as they do in source datasets, wherever possible.
 A full listing of the facility categories is provided in the [Contents and Classification Hierarchy](http://docs.capitalplanning.nyc/facdb/#ii-contents-and-classification-hierarchy) section.

-This database and its [interactive map](http://capitalplanning.nyc.gov/facilities) build upon City Planning’s decades-old work on the Selected Facilities and Program Sites Database, which this new product replaces.
+This database and its [interactive map](http://capitalplanning.nyc.gov/facilities) build upon and replace City Planning’s decades-old work on the Selected Facilities and Program Sites Database.
 Improvements include more facility types, improved data quality, and a restructured database for easier use.
-We have also automated our means of refreshing the data from the majority of sources.
+We have also automated our data-update processes for the majority of sources.
 Please read more about the [limitations](http://docs.capitalplanning.nyc/facdb/#iii-limitations-and-disclaimers) of this data product below.

-Special thanks go to all the agencies who make their data available for this effort, particularly those who publish their data on a routine basis.
+Special thanks to all the agencies who make their data available for this effort, particularly those who publish their data on a routine basis.

 We are constantly looking for ways to improve and add additional value to the database.
-Please reach out to the NYC DCP Capital Planning team at [Capital@planning.nyc.gov](mailto:Capital@planning.nyc.gov with any suggestions).
+Please reach out to the NYC DCP Capital Planning team at [Capital@planning.nyc.gov](mailto:Capital@planning.nyc.gov) with any suggestions.

 ###  General information ###